 - In the event that a deal is subject to regulatory review, how can this be planned for in advance, from announcement to completion?

-Case study: The Good, the bad, and the lessons learnt
+Case study: Healthscope, the good, the challenges, and the lessons learnt

-- How is activism and hostile M&A unfolding, and which sectors and countries have seen the most activity?
+- How is activism unfolding, and which companies, sectors and countries have seen the most activity?